alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-25-concerning-demonstrations.md

 date: 2024-07-25
 locale: en
 lang: en
-excerpt: The concept of demonstrations is a new, modern issue.
+summary: The concept of demonstrations is a new, modern issue.
 It was not known in the time of the Prophet, nor in the time of the rightly-guided Khalifahs, nor in the time of any of the Companions.
 category: [fatwas]
 muftis:
   shaykh: